muxalko/Houdini_Python_Tools/README.md

 # Houdini_Python_Tools
-The repository includes tools and utils that used in Houdini Shelf
+The repository includes tools and utils that are used in Houdini Shelf Tools.